 Figure 3 - Differential expression of the whole transcriptome between sampling time t3_D (12 am, during the day period) and t8_N (7 am, end of the night period).
-Binary logarithms of the fold change (FC) values (x-axis) are defined for 3116 CDS.
+Log base 2 of the fold change (FC) values (x-axis) are defined for 3116 CDS.
 CDS with a negative log2(FC) value correspond to transcripts significantly more abundant at 12 am (t3_D) compared with 7 am (t8_N) (gold area; 906 CDS).
 CDS with a positive log2(FC) value correspond to transcripts significantly more abundant at 7 am (t8_N) compared with 12 am (t3_D) (grey area; 893 CDS).
 The ccyA gene is indicated by a red dot.
 The horizontal red dashed line indicates the significance p-value threshold after Bonferroni correction (-log10(P-value)=5).
 The vertical red dashed lines indicate FC=2 and FC=0.5, e.g., 2-fold abundance ratio between the two sampling times.
 RefSeq accessions and annotations are indicated for CDS with P<2.0e-66).
 See Suppl.
 Table S2 for details.

 Genomic neighborhood of ccyA